Using CloudBees CI Teams

 For more information about using the CloudBees Role-Based Access Control plugin see Restricting access and delegating administration with Role-Based Access Control.

-When operations center is configured to use an authorization strategy other than CloudBees Role-Based Access Control, ALL users (including admins) must be added to the Team’s membership list regardless of thier permissions in operations center.
+When operations center is configured to use an authorization strategy other than CloudBees Role-Based Access Control, ALL users (including admins) must be added to the Team’s membership list regardless of their permissions in the operations center.

 When to use a team controller, when to use a managed controller